ronreiter/interactive-tutorials/tutorials/learnpython.org/Basic Operators.md

 Exercise
 --------

-The target of this exercise is to create two lists called x_list and y_list, which contain 10 instances of the variables x and y, respectively.
-You are also required to create a list called "big_list", which contains the variables "x" and "y", 10 times each, by concatenating the two lists you have created.
+The target of this exercise is to create two lists called `x_list` and `y_list`, which contain 10 instances of the variables `x` and `y`, respectively.
+You are also required to create a list called `big_list`, which contains the variables `x` and `y`, 10 times each, by concatenating the two lists you have created.

 Tutorial Code
 -------------